Slender Man stabbing: Debate on the effect of the Internet on children

 The stabbing generated extensive public debate about the role of the Internet in society and its effect on children.

-Waukesha Police Chief Russell P. Jack argued that the stabbing "should be a wake-up call for all parents" because although the Internet "is full of information and wonderful sites that teach and entertain, it can also be full of dark and wicked things."
-John Egelhof, a retired agent of the Federal Bureau of Investigation, argued that the Internet has become a "black hole" that risks exposing children to a more sinister world.
+John Egelhof, a retired FBI agent, said the Internet had become a "black hole" that risks exposing children to a more sinister world.
 Egelhof suggested that parents should monitor their children's Internet use and educate them on the differences between right and wrong.
-Shira Chess, an assistant professor of mass media arts at the University of Georgia, described creepypasta as no more dangerous than stories about vampires or zombies.
-She argued that creepypasta websites are beneficial as creative communities that provide feedback and help participants become better writers.
+Shira Chess, an assistant professor of mass media arts at the University of Georgia, described creepypasta as no more dangerous than stories about vampires or zombies, and that creepypasta websites are beneficial as creative writing communities.